docker-archive/docker-registry/README.md

  * check which version of the registry you are running
  * switch to the corresponding tag to access the README that matches your product version

-The stable, released version, is the [0.8.1 tag](https://github.com/docker/docker-registry/tree/0.8.1).
+The stable, released version is the [0.8.1 tag](https://github.com/docker/docker-registry/tree/0.8.1).

 Please also have a quick look at the [FAQ](FAQ.md) before reporting bugs.